This retro dessert boasts a flavorful custard base that is lightened with egg whites and is the ideal way to make use of summer’s strawberry bounty.

 - extra strawberries, sliced

-- Soften gelatin in cold water.
-Cook the egg yolks, slightly beaten, ½ c sugar, lemon juice and salt in the top of double boiler until of custard consistency.
+Soften gelatin in cold water.
+Cook the egg yolks, slightly beaten, ½ cup sugar, lemon juice, and salt in the top of double boiler until of custard consistency.
 Add softened gelatin to the hot mixture and stir until dissolved; then add strawberries and a drop of red food color.
 Cool.
 When the mixture begins to thicken, fold in egg whites which have been beaten to soft peaks and to which the other ¼ cup sugar has been added.
+(Click here for details on how to beat egg whites.)

-- Fill baked pie shell with mixture and chill.
-Just before serving spread a thin layer of whipped cream over the pie and top with a strawberry garnish!
+Fill baked pie shell with mixture and chill for at least 4 hours.
+Just before serving spread a layer of whipped cream over the pie and top with a strawberry garnish!

-- As noted above, the custard filling may be poured into individual ramekins for a crust- and gluten-free option.
+As noted above, the custard filling may be poured into individual ramekins for a crust-free and gluten-free option.